rjaffe123/rjaffe123.github.io/index.md

 subtitle: Welcome to my personal website
 ---

-<p>I am a recent graduate of the University of Toronto (November 2020), recieving a BSc in Global Health with minors in Economics and Statistics. </p>
+<p>I am a recent graduate of the University of Toronto (November 2020), recieving a H.BSc in Global Health with minors in Economics and Statistics. </p>

 <p>I love programming in R and enjoy coding ShinyApps!
 In my 'free' time, I am a competitive water polo goalie who has represented Canada on an international scale and recently recieved the Frank Pindar Female Athlete of the Year award at the University of Toronto. </p>